Wolfswood

 Layout

 The wolfswood stretches across the northwestern part of the north.[2]
 It extends as far west as Sea Dragon Point and nearly as far south as Torrhen's Square.
 It is bounded to the north by the Bay of Ice and to the northeast by the lands of the northern mountain clans.
 To the east the wolfswood reaches Winterfell and extends north and south of the seat of House Stark.
-North of Winterfell are a series of hills in the forest.
+North of Winterfell the forest meets the foothills of the northern mountains.
 In the southeastern corner of the wolfswood south of Winterfell is a lake and a tributary of the White Knife.
-The kingsroad also travels north through the eastern edge of the wolfswood.[3]
+The kingsroad also travels north through the eastern wolfswood.[3][1]
+The edge of the wolfswood is two miles away from the winter town near Winterfell.[4]

 People